 The test pyramid is a model showing that different tests may have different granularity.
-The test pyramid model supports the team in test automation and in test effort allocation by showing that different goals are supported by different levels of test automation.
+The test pyramid model supports the team in test automation and in test effort allocation by showing that different test objectives are supported by different levels of test automation.
 The pyramid layers represent groups of tests.
-The higher the layer, the lower the test granularity, test isolation and test execution time.
+The higher the layer, the lower the test granularity, the lower the test isolation (i.e., the degree of dependency on other elements of the system) and the higher the test execution time.
 Tests in the bottom layer are small, isolated, fast, and check a small piece of functionality, so usually a lot of them are needed to achieve a reasonable coverage.
 The top layer represents complex, high-level, end-to-end tests.
-These high-level tests are generally slower than the tests from the lower layers, and they typically check a large piece of functionality, so usually just a few of them are needed to achieve a reasonable coverage.
+These high-level tests are generally slower than the tests from the lower layers, and they typically check a large piece of functionality, so usually just a few of them are needed to achieve a reasonable level of coverage.
 The number and naming of the layers may differ.
 For example, the original test pyramid model (Cohn 2009) defines three layers: "unit tests", "service tests" and "UI tests".
-Another popular model defines unit

-(component) tests, integration (component integration) tests, and end-to-end tests.
+Another popular model defines unit (component) tests, integration (component integration) tests, and end-to-end tests.
 Other test levels (see section 2.2.1) can also be used.